CorinaMurg/web-for-everyone/README.md

 - link to a differen page with a cute cat

-Explain: aria-hidden for icon

 ABOUT EACH ARTICLE
-- table of contents: should be aside or a section
 - article should be div or article
 - sections with labelledby in each article
-- aria-hidden for the 01 numbers

 TABLE OF CONTENTS
 - is "out of list" important